tkjantti/chess/README.md

 ## Developing

-Install dependencies with
+Bower is needed for installing dependencies.
+If you don't have it, install it with

+    $ npm install -g bower

+Then

     $ npm install
     $ bower install

-For running unit tests, run
+Note: if you don't have gulp 3.X installed globally, you can run gulp in the project directory with `./node_modules/.bin/gulp` instead of `gulp` in the commands below.

+The Firefox browser is required for running unit tests.
+Run tests with

     $ gulp test

-Running in the browser with BrowserSync:
+Running the game in the browser with Browsersync:

     $ gulp